dbeal-eth/node-merged-portal/README.md

     "db": {
-        "sharelogMaxLength": 20000, // This should always be much greater than pplnsShares "graphMaxLength": 10000 // Graphs are not yet implemented },
+        "sharelogMaxLength": 20000, // This should always be much greater than pplnsShares "graphMaxLength": 10000, // Graphs are not yet implemented "hashrateTime": 10 // Number if minutes over which the pool hashrate will be calculated },

     "payouts": {